 I feel like I have entered The Twilight Zone whenever I watch or re-watch the spellbinding Korean drama Padam Padam ...
 The Sound of His and Her Heartbeats (2011), which was the inaugural K-drama of a fledgling new cable station in Korea called JTBC.
 This is unlike any other K-drama you will ever watch.
-It tells a unique love story about a man whose life is riddled with sad ironies, who falls in love with a woman who has difficulties relating to people because of her inner wounds.
+It tells a unique love story, about a man whose life is riddled with sad ironies, who falls in love with a woman who has difficulties relating to people because of her inner wounds.
+If you are desperate for a love story that's different from all others then here is a not to be missed K-drama for you!

 We cut to a month earlier and two model prisoners, Kang-chil and his best buddy Gook-soo Lee (Kim Bum of That Winter The Wind Blows and Boys Over Flowers) are being prepared to have a special three days dispensation out of jail because Warden Kim of the prison (wonderful character actor Joo Sang Yoon who played Attorney Shin in I Hear Your Voice) was fond of them and had vouched for them with the State; he had requested their temporary reprieve as a special retirement gift for himself.
 He believes Kang-chil's insistence that he was framed for murder sixteen years earlier and had not committed the crime for which he was convicted.
 Plus, during his time in jail Kang-chil had applied himself and achieved the equivalent of a civil engineering degree.
 "The cell phone will ring every four hours and you must answer it," the warden tells the two prisoners.

 They get on a subway train together, with Gook-soo holding tight to Kang-chil's hand in the middle of huge crowds.
-He is afraid to let go of his hand knowing that Kang-chil will run away from him if he lets go.
-The crowds are so bad that Kang-chil's body becomes pressed against a pretty lady, who becomes exasperated at the intimacy.
-When the doors open she is released and gives him the middle finger and runs off.
-This is his first introduction to the woman whom Gook-soo insists will be Kang-chil's woman of destiny, the lady veterinarian Ji Na Jung (Han Ji Min, Hyde, Jekyll and I).
+He is afraid to let go of his hand, knowing that Kang-chil will run away from him if he lets go.
+The crowds are so thick on the train that Kang-chil's body becomes pressed against a pretty lady, who becomes exasperated at the intimacy.
+When the doors open she is released and cutely gives him the middle finger and runs off.
+This is his first introduction to the woman whom Gook-soo insists will be Kang-chil's woman of destiny, the lady veterinarian Ji Na Jung (Han Ji Min, Rooftop Prince, Hyde, Jekyll and I).
 Later he runs into her again on the street as she is trying to save a poodle from being dog-napped.
-He shields her with his body so the criminal can't find her as she hides and protects the dog.
+He shields her with his body, so the criminal can't find her, as she hides and protects the dog.
+A girl after my own heart!

-Kang-chil and Gook-soo are returned to prison but a terrible fight breaks out in the prison yard and in an attempt to protect a fellow prisoner from being assaulted Kang-chil begins slugging the main perpetrator.
+Kang-chil and Gook-soo are returned to prison, but a terrible fight breaks out in the prison yard, and in an attempt to protect a fellow prisoner from being assaulted Kang-chil begins slugging the main perpetrator.
 When Warden Kim runs to him to try and separate the two men Kang-chil mistakenly knocks Warden Kim into a wooden beam which kills him!
 It is for this crime that Kang-chil is hanged ... they show the hanging again from a different angle and then suddenly ...
-Kang-chil wakes up in the middle of the road again after the lady vet had hit him with her car!
-Then he's back in the hospital again and when he looks at himself in a mirror suddenly he is in a prison shower stall with Gook-soo and other men, with evidence of red hanging marks around his neck!
+Kang-chil wakes up in the middle of the road again, after the lady vet had hit him with her car!
+Then he's back in the hospital again, and when he looks at himself in a mirror suddenly he is in a prison shower stall with Gook-soo and other men, with evidence of red hanging marks around his neck!
+By this time I was completely mesmerized by this story!

 Probably the craziest "bromance" in K-drama history,